ptabasso2/oteljavalab/section06/README.md

 5. **Example Implementation**: Offer a concise example implementation of two microservices interacting over HTTP, where service A calls service B. Include code snippets showing how to instrument the REST client in service A and the server in service B using OpenTelemetry Java SDK.

-6. **Best Practices for Context Propagation**: Conclude with a discussion on best practices to ensure robust and efficient context propagation.
-Highlight the importance of consistent propagation techniques across services and the potential pitfalls to avoid.

-By the end of this section, readers will have a solid understanding of how to implement context propagation using the OpenTelemetry Java SDK for services communicating over REST calls.
-This knowledge will enable them to trace requests seamlessly across service boundaries, improving observability and aiding in debugging and monitoring distributed systems.

 ## Overview of the set-up